briandfoy/briandfoy.github.io/_posts/2020-04-04-satanic-panic.md

 * 1986 - SRA classes taught by International Society for the Study of Multiple Personality and Dissociation
 * November 1986 - Mike Wallace, *60 Minutes* - interviews on the McMartin case
 * 1986 - *The Devil Rides Out*
+* June 24, 1985 - Chase Clements editorial in the *Toledo Blade* notes that Lucas County Sheriff James Telb could have save himself the national embarrassment by not starting the search for a mass grave with a press conference.
+See also [*Toledo Blade* June 25, 1985](https://news.google.com/newspapers?id=fwxPAAAAIBAJ&sjid=zwIEAAAAIBAJ&pg=6591%2C2907313)
+* June 20, 1985 - Lucas County (Ohio) Sheriff James Telb digs up private property to avert what he thinks will be a satanic mass murder event on the solstice ([Toledo Blade front page, June 21](https://news.google.com/newspapers?id=ewxPAAAAIBAJ&sjid=zwIEAAAAIBAJ&pg=4516%2C1619028))
 * 1985 - Warnke on 20/20
 * December 1983 - International Society for the Study of Multiple Personality and Dissociation Annual Conference
 * June 1983 - Jacob Aranza - *Backward Masking Unmasked: Backward Satanic Messages of Rock and Roll Exposed*